What is Invoice Factoring?

 Step 4: Speak to a Representative

-Once you apply, one of our representatives will reach out to discuss fees and terms attached to the sale.
+Once you apply, one of our representatives will contact you to discuss the fees and terms associated with the sale.
 You’ll get an upfront breakdown of all costs, so you don’t have to worry about hidden fees.

 Step 5: Receive Approval